 Broccoli is a super vegetable!
 It has vitamins, antioxidants, and nutrients reported to protect bone, prevent cancer and osteoporosis, reduce blood cholesterol levels, control high blood pressure, protect the heart, and so much more.
-Everyone knows that broccoli is green in color.
-However, if you can find it when it has a hint of purple to it, it's even healthier with a higher level of carotenoids.
+Its green color is lovely, but when it has a tinge of purple to it, it's even better for you with a higher level of carotenoids.
 (1,6) Trust Chiropractic Care: these carotenoids are good for you!

 One of the cruciferous vegetables, broccoli is a favorite of dieticians and Chiropractic Care...and should be for you

 !
 Broccoli is a good source of calcium, iron, folate, protein, magnesium and Omega 3 fatty acids.
 It is even one of the highest sources of fiber

 .
 Just one cup of cooked broccoli